Avro Vulcan: Surviving aircraft

 Several Vulcans survive, housed in museums in both the United Kingdom and North America (USA and Canada).
 One Vulcan, XH558 (G-VLCN) Spirit of Great Britain, was used as a display aircraft by the RAF as part of the Vulcan Display Flight until 1993.
 After being grounded, it was later restored to flight by the Vulcan To The Sky Trust and displayed as a civilian aircraft from 2008 until 2015, before being retired a second time for engineering reasons.
 In retirement, XH558 is to be retained at its base at Doncaster Sheffield Airport as a taxiable aircraft, a role already performed by two other survivors, XL426 (G-VJET) based at Southend Airport, and XM655 (G-VULC), based at Wellesbourne Mountford Airfield.
-An XJ823 (Avro Vulcan B2) can also be seen at the Solway Aviation Museum at Carlisle Lake District Airport.
+XJ823, a B.2, can be seen at the Solway Aviation Museum at Carlisle Lake District Airport.
+XM607 is currently being restored at RAF Waddington, where it has been gate guardian since being retired.
+XM594 is on display at the Newark Air Museum, Newark, Nottinghamshire, England.